 Currently I am involved in the production of two new modules:

 S285 Investigative skills in biology and chemistry (contributing author)

 S290 Investigating human health and disease (staff tutor)

 I am particularly interested in the use of virtual and remote instrumentation within module design to teach practical science in the distance learning setting and have utilised Open Science Lab Apps on several modules including S215, S315, SXHL288, SXC288 and S112.

-I am employability lead for the School of Life, Health and Chemical Sciences and as such am in regular communication with colleagues across other schools in STEM, working towards a common goal to incorporate and embed employability skills into our curriculum design.
+From 2018 - 2021 I was employability lead for the School of Life, Health and Chemical Sciences and as such am in regular communication with colleagues across other schools in STEM, working towards a common goal to incorporate and embed employability skills into our curriculum design.
 This role also involves working with colleagues in both the careers service directly, but more specifically the Enhancing Employability and Career Progression Programme.

 Achieving Student Centred Facilitation in Online Synchronous Tutorials (2018)

 Butler, Diane; Cook, Lynda; Haley-Mirnar, Vikki; Halliwell, Catherine and Macbrayne, Louise